ariyadey/capturist/CONTRIBUTING.md

   - Create a GitHub Release.
   - Publish an AppImage
   - Publish to the Snap Store `stable` channel.
+  - Build a Flatpak bundle (`.flatpak`) and attach it to the release.

+### Flatpak & Flathub

+To publish to Flathub:
+1. The `release.yml` workflow builds a `capturist.flatpak` bundle.
+2. For the **first release**, you must manually submit the manifest (`distribution/flatpak/me.ariyadey.capturist.yml`) to [Flathub](https://github.com/flathub/flathub).
+3. For subsequent releases, you will update the Flathub repository with the new version.

 ### Versioning & Releasing